minhhoit/yacms/docs/utilities.rst

 would be ``Book.keywords_string`` in the above example.
 Each time keywords change, the ``keywords_string`` field is populated with a comma separated string list of each of the keywords.
-This can be used in conjunction with Mezzanine's :doc:`search-engine` - behavior that is provided by default for the :class:`.Page` and :class:`.Displayable` models.
+This can be used in conjunction with Yacms's :doc:`search-engine` - behavior that is provided by default for the :class:`.Page` and :class:`.Displayable` models.

 .. _comments: